mrunaljsarvaiya/mrunaljsarvaiya.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I have built [race cars](https://motorsports.illinois.edu/), developed algorithms for mobile manipulators that clean hotel bathrooms at [Peanut Robotics](https://www.peanutrobotics.com/), and recently joined a PhD program at [NYU](https://wp.nyu.edu/arpl/) to explore the integration of Model Predictive Control and Reinforcement Learning for aerial transportation systems.
+I have built [race cars](https://motorsports.illinois.edu/), developed algorithms for mobile manipulators that clean hotel bathrooms at [Peanut Robotics](https://www.peanutrobotics.com/), and recently joined a PhD program at [NYU](https://wp.nyu.edu/arpl/) to explore the integration of Model Predictive Control and Reinforcement Learning for aerial transportation systems. **I'll be moving to UC Berkeley's EECS department in Fall 2025 to continue my PhD.**

 People often ask me, "What made you pursue a PhD after developing planning and controls software for a robotics company for 4 years?"
 My intellectual curiosity bucket simply wasn't satisfied.
 I found myself craving the fulfillment I felt when I dove deep into a specific topic simply because it intrigued me.
 I wanted to immerse myself in a specific niche and spend the next few years filling up my curiosity bucket.
 That’s what led me to pursue a PhD.